iwomipl/Movie-Wars-Back/README.md

 * In console run **"npm run start"**
 * If You choose **filled database** you are ready to use app.
 Get on frontend app, and check what's your favourite movie.
 * If You choose empty database you need to do one more thing get on this link, and will your database with first 500 best (watch out, it will take 15 seconds to fill the db because of throttling, movies, that could not be stored will ve on file badMovies.txt) movies od all time **http://<yourhost>:3001/send-movies-to-database/updateMovies**
+* Un added movies should be listed in file '.utils/badMovies.txt'

 That's it, it should be working fine with frontend app (you need to install it separately).